jacobxperez/lexica-ultralegible/.github/CONTRIBUTING.md

 ## Issues

 When reporting a problem please try to be as detailed as possible in your report, this will help us fix any potential problems other users might find.
+Use the font issue template to report any problem you have encounter with the font.
+Use the bug report template to file a problem regarding with code.

 ## Feature Requests

-Before opening a feature request, please take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to you to convince the project's developers of the merits of this feature, a good way to do this is to start a [discussion](https://github.com/jacobxperez/atkinson-hyperlegible-pro/discussions).
-Please provide as much detail and context as possible
+If you have an idea that would benefit the community but not necessarily want to work on it your self, then use the feature request template from the [issues](https://github.com/jacobxperez/rams/issues/new/choose) page.
+If your idea is approved we will work on it as soon as we can.

+## Proposals

+If you have an idea for an update or a feature that you would like to implement, then using the proposal template from the [issues](https://github.com/jacobxperez/rams/issues/new/choose) page is a great way to suggest your particular solution.
+It's up to you to convince the project's maintainers to approve your implementation.
+If your proposal is approved we will assign it to you.

 ## Pull Requests

-Please ask before embarking on any significant pull request, otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+Ask first before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's maintainers might not want to merge into the project.
+When contributing to this project ask yourself these questions:

+* Is it essential?
+* Will it add value?
+* Is this change necessary?

 ## Projects

-If you still don't know what to contribute there might be a couple of [projects](https://github.com/jacobxperez/atkinson-hyperlegible-pro/projects?query=is%3Aopen) that need your help.
+If you still don't know on what to contribute there might be a couple of [projects](https://github.com/jacobxperez/atkinson-hyperlegible-pro/projects?query=is%3Aopen) that need your help.